 - Bags, coats and briefcases (including laptop bags and camera cases) must be left in the lockers provided.
 Researchers are asked to only bring essential items into the reading room.
 Large items of luggage cannot be accommodated.

 - Pencils only should be used for note-taking (pens are not allowed into the reading room).
 Pencils will be provided on your trolley.

 - Yellow paper only should be used for note-taking (in order to distinguish the researcher’s notes from the archival material).
 If you are bringing other essential papers into the reading room, they must be kept separate from archival originals.
 Yellow paper will be provided on your trolley.

 - Papers must be handled with great care and each file returned in a tidy condition.
 Researchers are required to follow handling guidelines issued by the Archives Centre.

 - Please keep papers in the order that you found them, (even if that does not appear to be the correct order to you).

 - The use of photocopiers and scanners is not permitted.
-You may use your own equipment (eg camera, smartphone or tablet) to take photographs of documents subject to certain restrictions (e.g. no flash photography).
+You may use your own equipment (e.g. camera, smartphone or tablet) to take photographs of documents, but use of flash photography or tripods is not permitted.